samjwu/SlurmCommander/README.md

 Add hostnames for SLURM controller node in `staging.ini`.

+Configure the files and variables the playbook will use based on the role, then run the playbook.

+### Example

 To run a simple job:

 Replace the script to run the job in `./roles/simple_job/files/simple.py`